-18.9.
+19.9.
 Capped Hypothetical Budget Neutrality Test: HRSN.
 The table below identifies the MEGs that are used for the Capped Hypothetical Budget Neutrality Test.
 MEGs that are designated "WOW Only" or "Both" are the components used to calculate the budget neutrality expenditure limit.
 The Composite Federal Share for the Capped Hypothetical Budget Neutrality Test is calculated based on all MEGs indicated as "WW Only" or "Both."
 MEGs that are indicated as "WW Only" or "Both."
-MEGs that are indicated as "WW Only" or "Both."
-MEGs that are indicated as "WW Only" or "Both."
 MEGs that are indicated as "WW Only" or "Both" are counted as expenditures against this budget neutrality expenditure limit.
-Any expenditures in excess of the limit from the Capped Hypothetical Budget Neutrality Test cannot be offset by savings under the Main Budget Neutrality Test or the Hypothetical Budget Neutrality Tests.
+Any expenditures in excess of the limit from the Capped Hypothetical Budget Neutrality Test or the Hypothetical Budget Neutrality Tests.